Open-Store-Foundation/whitepaper/open-store-whitepaper-en.md

 3. The [a]Validator parses the APK's metadata (see [**APK Signing V2**](https://www.google.com/url?sa=E&q=https%3A%2F%2Fsource.android.com%2Fdocs%2Fsecurity%2Ffeatures%2Fapksigning%2Fv2)).
 4. The [a]Validator checks the APK's metadata:
     1. The APK must have a valid structure and signature.
-    2. The VersionCode, PackageName, and APK Checksum must match those specified in the [e]Asset Artifact and the [c]App.
+    2. The VersionCode, PackageName, and APK Checksum must match those specified in the [e]Asset Artifact and the [c]AppAsset.
     3. All SHA256 Certificate Fingerprints must be listed in [c]AppOwnerPluginV1.
     4. All [e]ProofOfCertificateOwnership must be valid; the signature is verified by manually reconstructing the signed data and using the public key from the certificate in the APK.
 5. The [a]Validator saves the verification result until [p]Block Proposal or [p]Block Voting.